beast-dev/doc/tutorials/travel_history/travel_history.md

     </prior>
 ```

-To complete the XML specification, we still need to add in transition kernels to estimate the travel times for the two Australian samples:
+To complete the XML specification, we add in the transition kernels required to estimate the travel times for these two Australian samples:

 ```xml
     <operators id="operators" optimizationSchedule="log">